-Five of our ten registered services were inspected during the year.
-The services inspected were Ark Borders, Ark Forth Valley, Ark Moray, Ark Fife West and Ark Grangemouth Care Home.
+Seven of our ten registered services have been inspected during the year.
+The services inspected were Ark Tayside, Ark Edinburgh, Ark Fife East, Ark Forth Valley, Ark Moray, Ark Fife West and Ark Grangemouth.

-For quality indicator 'How well do we support people's wellbeing?' the services were graded 5 (Very Good) and 4 (Good).
-For quality indicator 'How good is our leadership?' the services were graded 5 (Very Good) and 4 (Good).
-Three services were inspected on quality indicator 'How good is our staff team?'
-Ark Moray, Ark Forth Valley and Ark Fife West, and they were graded 4 (Good).
-Ark Forth Valley and Ark Fife West were inspected on quality indicator 'How well is our care planned?' and were graded 4 (Good).
+For quality indicator 'How well do we support people's wellbeing?', the services were graded 5 (Very Good), 4 (Good) and 3 (Adequate).
+For quality indicator 'How good is our staff team?', the services were graded 5 (Very Good), 4 (Good) and 3 (Adequate).
+Ark Moray was inspected on 'How good is our leadership?' and was graded 4 (Good).
+Ark Edinburgh was inspected on quality indicator 'How well is our care planned?' and was graded 3 (Adequate).

 We offer regular opportunities for the people we support to provide feedback regarding the quality of our service.
 The optional 'How Are We Doing' form is included in all 6 monthly Support Plan Reviews.
-This year we received 603 forms which provide valuable information that our services can use to direct continuous improvement initiatives.
+This year we received 612 forms which provide valuable information that our services can use to direct continuous improvement initiatives.
 Organisational-wide feedback provided via this method includes:

-- 95% of respondents said they were always happy with the support they get - 97% of respondents said they were always treated with respect during their support time - 96% of respondents said they knew who to speak to if they wanted to make changes to their support
+- 94% of respondents said they were always happy with the support they get - 96% of respondents said they were always treated with respect during their support time - 98% of respondents said they knew who to speak to if they wanted to make changes to their support